Medication, hospital visits and vaccinations

 If you have coeliac disease and have to go into hospital for whatever reason, you need to make sure that staff cater for your specific dietary needs.

-If you have coeliac disease and are hyposplenic, you should receive the pneumococcal vaccine, as well as vaccines against meningitis C and flu.
+If you have coeliac disease and are hyposplenic, you should receive the pneumococcal vaccine, as well as vaccines against meningitis A,C,W,Y and flu.

-On the advice of our Health Advisory Council, we recommend all individuals with coeliac disease are vaccinated against pneumococcal infection.
+On the advice of our Health Advisory Council, we recommend all individuals with coeliac disease are vaccinated against pneumococcal infection and have a booster every five years.